-- The organisation looks to improve and test its employee competence by using innovative and technological solutions. - The organisation considers innovative technological solutions, addressing human factors issues, to continuously improve risk control and resilience. - numan factors issues, to continuously improve risk control and resilience.
-The right people are always in the right place at the right time and there is inbuilt resilience with some employees competent in both current and next roles.
-The CMS is subject to regular monitor. - The CMS is subject to regular monitor, audit and review to ensure that risk controls are continuously improving. - The organisation uses employee involvement to gather ideas for improvement and puts them into practice.
+The organisation looks to improve and test its employee competence by using innovative and technological solutions.

+- The organisation considers innovative technological solutions, addressing human factors issues, to continuously improve risk control and resilience. - The right people are always in the right place at the right time and there is inbuilt resilience with some employees competent in both current and next roles. - The CMS is subject to regular monitor, audit and review to ensure that risk controls are continuously improving. - The organisation uses employee involvement to gather ideas for improvement and puts them into practice.